Heineken: The Real Master of Intuition

 Saatchi & Saatchi Milan built this mystery for Carrefour Italia to support the rollout of 106 new Carrefour Markets in Lazio, grounded in the brand’s “Positive every day” positioning.
 The creative idea is simple.
 Value for money is an appeal people struggle to resist.
 So the carts become the carriers of that temptation.

 The activation is designed as a two-phase integrated campaign.
+Here, “integrated” means the same narrative runs in parallel across multiple channels, so each touchpoint adds another “sighting” or a step of explanation.
 First, it seeds sightings and curiosity across multiple channels at the same time.
 Then it resolves the story by revealing where all those carts are heading.

 A teaser built like a local urban legend